astral-sh/uv/README.md

   concurrently at any given time.
 - `UV_CONCURRENT_INSTALLS`: Used to control the number of threads used when installing and unzipping packages.
+- `UV_EXCLUDE_NEWER`: Equivalent to the `--exclude-newer` command-line argument.
+If set, uv will exclude distributions published after the specified date.

 In each case, the corresponding command-line argument takes precedence over an environment variable.